-* This story contains what could be difficult material for you *
+* TRIGGER ALERT: This story contains abuse material that could be difficult for you *

 ~ THE BUS STOP ~